DROP: Distributional and Regular Optimism and Pessimism for Reinforcement Learning: Introduction

-Among them, this paper focuses on the latest studies on TD errors and the firing of dopamine neurons~\cite{dabney2020distributional,muller2024distributional}.
+Among them, this paper focuses on the latest studies on TD errors and the firing of dopamine neurons \citep{dabney2020distributional,muller2024distributional}.
 In these papers, it is reported that dopamine neurons fire at different times.
 This suggests that each dopamine neuron independently learns its own value function that minimizes the corresponding TD error, and that decisions are made by combining these value functions.
-Furthermore, some dopamine neurons have asymmetrically biased firing patterns depending on the positive or negative TD error, leading to the distributional estimation of the value function as the distributional RL~\cite{bellemare2017distributional,tano2020local}.
+Furthermore, some dopamine neurons have asymmetrically biased firing patterns depending on the positive or negative TD error, leading to the distributional estimation of the value function as the distributional RL \citep{bellemare2017distributional,tano2020local}.
 To represent these characteristics, a heuristic model was introduced in which the learning rate $\alpha$ is asymmetrically given for the positive and negative TD errors, as shown in Fig.~\ref{fig:background}.

-This asymmetric learning rate brings optimism and pessimism to RL, which are well known to be useful in RL algorithms.
-Optimism can be incorporated into efficient exploration methods because it encourages the acquisition of diverse experiences without fear of the unknown states~\cite{ciosek2019better}.
-Pessimism, on the other hand, is sensitive to risk and is an important concept in safety-oriented methods~\cite{wachi2020safe}.
-Since each has its own advantages and disadvantages, the complementary combination of these two has been studied actively~\cite{curi2021combining,moskovitz2021tactical,bura2022dope}.

-The above heuristic model, which should represent both optimism and pessimism, seems to be useful enough as an RL algorithm.
+The above heuristic model seems to be useful enough as an RL algorithm.
+In fact, this is one option (i.e. expectile regression) assuming that the value function is expanded to a distribution model, which encompasses not only the average return but also the worst-case and best-case scenarios that could occur stochastically \citep{rowland2019statistics}.
 Intuitively, however, there is a concern that it may destabilize RL because of the unsmoothness in the update amounts based on TD errors.
-We should derive and verify a model with optimism and pessimism that is more theoretically plausible as a RL algorithm.
+In addition, learning of policies employs the sample-averaged gradient naively, without directly introducing such asymmetry \citep{nam2021gmac}.
+We should derive and verify a model with optimism and pessimism that is more theoretically plausible as a RL algorithm for learning both value and policy functions.
+That is, by finding optimism and pessimism in a bottom-up manner from the learning theory of RL, it can be expected that distributional RL will function more appropriately, and such a flow might be more natural considering the process of biological evolution.